-1. The UK Government (such as the Debt Management Account deposit facility, UK treasury bills or a gilt with less than one year to maturity).
+- 1. The UK Government (such as the Debt Management Account deposit facility, UK treasury bills or a gilt with less than one year to maturity). - 2.
+Supranational bonds of less than one year's duration.

-- 2. Supranational bonds of less than one year's duration. - 3.
-A local authority, parish council or community council. - 4.
+- 3. A local authority, parish council or community council. - 4.
 Pooled investment vehicles (such as money market funds) that have been awarded a high credit rating by a credit rating agency.
 For category 4 this covers pooled investment vehicles, such as money market funds, rated AAA by Standard and Poor's, Moody's and / or Fitch rating agencies. - 5.
 A body that is considered of a high credit quality (such as a bank or building society).
 For category 5 this covers bodies with a minimum Short Term rating of F1 (or the equivalent) as rated by Standard and Poor's, Moody's and / or Fitch rating agencies.

 Within these bodies, and in accordance with the Code, the Council has set additional criteria to set the time and amount of monies which will be invested in these bodies.
-These criteria are:
+These criteria are;

-Fitch (or equivalent) Moody's Standard & Poors Money Limit Time Limit Upper Limit Category F1 / AAA / B / 1 P-1 / Aaa / B A-1 / AAA £5m 5yrs Middle Limit Category F1 / AA- / B / 2 P-1 / Aa3/ B A-1 / AA- £5m 3yrs Lower Limit Category F1/A-/C/3 P-1 / A3 / C A-1 / A £5m 1yr Building Society riteria or assets in excess of are an 'eligible institution' £5m 1yr DMADF AAA unlimited 6 months Money Market Funds AAA £5m no limit Enhanced Money Market Funds £5m no limit Other Local Authorities £5m 1yr Supranational £5m 5yrs Gilts £5m 10yrs Guaranteed Organisations £5m length of guarantee investments and the maximum limits to be applied are set out below.
-Non specified investments would include any sterling investments with:
+Fitch (or equivalent) Moody's Standard & Poors Money Limit Time Limit Upper Limit Category F1 / AAA / B / 1 P-1 / Aaa / B A-1 / AAA £5m 5yrs Middle Limit Category F1 / AA- / B / 2 P-1 / Aa3/ B A-1 / AA- £5m 3yrs Lower Limit Category F1 / A- / C / 3 P-1 / A3 / C A-1 / A £5m 1yr Building Society Meet banks criteria or assets in excess of £1bn and are an 'eligible institution' £5m 1yr DMADF AAA unlimited 6 months Money Market Funds AAA £5m no limit Enhanced Money Market Funds £5m no limit Other Local Authorities £5m 1yr Supranational £5m 5yrs Gilts £5m 10yrs Guaranteed Organisations £5m length of guarantee

 Non-specified investments -are any other type of investment (i.e. not defined as specified above).
-The identification and rationale supporting the selection of these other
+The identification and rationale supporting the selection of these other investments and the maximum limits to be applied are set out below.
+Non specified investments would include any sterling investments with: